jakofranko/hero/_posts/2016-01-18-gameplay-justice.md

 ## Mechanics

 The mechanics of this system will involve a tiered system of meters.
 The first tier will be things like culture, poverty, employment, city-funds/revenue.
 These will have static values that can be increased or decreased based on the actions of the player and the NPCs.
 These stats will affect the replenish-rate of the crime and corruption meters.
 Additionally, there might be city 'modules' that the player can purchase or achieve.
 For instance, there might be a 'welfare' aspect of the city that the player can activate, which while activated will reduce the city's income, but it will also lessen the poverty level.
 An increase in jobs can compensate for this.
+I want to also have a group of statistics that negatively affects the crime rate, like the number of active criminals, corrupt officials, illegal goods, poverty, etc.

 The base tiers I'm thinking of are:

+### Positive Stats (increase these)

 - Culture
 - Employment